-These unemployment rates were last updated in June 2020, in the midst of the Coronavirus pandemic and its devastating impact on the global economy.
-As expected, the information technology sector was less affected by the massive spike in unemployment as many computer jobs are better suited to the remote economy.
+These unemployment rates were last updated in August 2020, in the midst of the Coronavirus pandemic and its devastating economic impact.
+As expected, the tech sector was less affected by the massive spike in unemployment as many computer jobs are well suited to the remote economy.
 We will continue to update this page as the Labor Department and other sources release new figures and the economy continues to reopen and adjust.

 Chart your earning potential in a range of IT job markets with continually updated wage data, apply to information technology jobs, and find computer training and degree programs to maximize your salary.
 Use these pages to research salaries for the hottest IT career paths and compare earnings by location, experience, skill set, and certifications held.